Global-Health-Engineering/qechairquality/README.md

 ## Data

-The package provides access to X datasets.
+The package provides access to one dataset.

 ``` r
 library(qechairquality)